1. Collar & Leash

 The leash, which attaches to the collar, gives you control during walks or obedience training.
 The leash should be strong and well made, as should the hardware that links the leash to the collar.
 For your comfort, the leash should also have a loop that is easy to grip.
 Plan to use a shorter 4-foot leash with your puppy at first; when you enroll in obedience training, you’ll use longer leashes.

-- Padded collar and leash set: Neoprene inner, super soft for dogs, and comfy for you to hold.
-Water-resistant, good for outdoor walking.
+- Padded collar and leash set - Neoprene Liner is super soft for dogs, and comfy for you to hold.
+Water-resistant, good for outdoor walking;

 - Reflective - Bright solid color with reflective stitching, is highly visible in dark.
 Saftety puppy collar and leash set for your dogs.